The Best Remote Desktop Managers

 mRemoteNG, an open-source remote desktop connection manager for Windows, earns its recommendation for its simplicity and user-friendly experience.
 While it may lack some advanced features found in other managers, its straightforward approach and ease of use make it valuable for users who prioritize simplicity in their remote desktop operations.
 The application supports various protocols, including RDP, VNC, ICA, SSH, Telnet, and HTTP/S, catering to a diverse range of connectivity needs.
 Organizing remote shortcuts is intuitive, allowing users to create and nest folders effortlessly.
 The inclusion of features like SSH file transfer and PuTTY further enhances its capabilities, providing essential functionalities for remote desktop management.

-While mRemoteNG lacks many features that other remote desktop connections managers may have, it’s simplicity and ease of use give it a place in our top seven list.
+While mRemoteNG lacks many features that other remote desktop connections managers may have, it’s simplicity and ease of use give it a place in our list.
 Organizing remote shortcuts is as easy as dragging and dropping them into a folder.
 You can create and nest as many folders as you’d like.

 Features like SSH file transfer and PuTTY are built into the tool, however, they are a bit more cumbersome than other remote desktop connection managers.
 If you have the time you can analyze the source code and program your own features or fixes directly into the tool itself.